Countess Louise Juliana of Nassau: Biography

 Louise Juliana was the first Dutch born member of the House of Orange-Nassau.
 She was the eldest daughter of William of Nassau, Prince of Orange and his third spouse Charlotte de Bourbon-Montpensier.

 After her father was murdered in 1584, she and some of her five sisters were raised by their stepmother Louise de Coligny.

 On 23 June 1593, Louise Juliana married Frederick IV, Elector Palatine of the Rhine.
 The marriage was arranged as a Protestant alliance between one of the most powerful Protestant German rulers and a member of a powerful Dutch Protestant dynasty and she was granted a dowry from both the Dutch estates and king Henry IV of France.

-The marriage was not happy.
-Fredrick IV was often drunk and unfaithful, so Louise Juliana arranged for her children to be raised by her sister Elisabeth in the principality of Sedan, where they could be shielded from their father and given a Calvinist upbringing.
+The marriage was not happy; Frederick IV was often drunk and unfaithful.
+Louise Juliana was nevertheless constantly pregnant, giving birth to eight children in just eight years; five of them lived to adulthood.
+She arranged for her children to be raised by her sister Elisabeth in the principality of Sedan, where they could be shielded from their father and given a Calvinist upbringing.

 After the death of her husband in 1610, she took part in the regency government in the name of her son Frederick V, known as "the Winter King."
 While John II, Count Palatine of Zweibrücken was formally named regent, she took part in the government alongside him.